edgedb/easy-edgedb/README.md

 }
 ```

-Now that we know that the time was one o'clock, let's put that into the query too.
+Now that we know that the time was one o'clock, let's put that into the query too - including the `awake` property.
 Now it looks like this:

 ```
 SELECT Ship.<ship[IS Visit] {